ghy-yhg/VTFCGNet/README.md

 cd /workspace
 python main.py --RUN train
 ```
+## Issue
+If there is an issue, please send an email to this address，huoyujie@graduate.utm.my
 ## Citation
 If this repository is helpful for your research, we'd really appreciate it if you could cite the following paper: